drakkar-lig/scamper-pywarts/README.md

 - pure-Python, no dependency, works with both python2 and python3
 - can read all basic Warts data types (ping, traceroute)
+- easily extensible for other Warts data types (patches are welcome)
 - nice class-based interface
+- reasonably good performance (a few minutes to parse a 80 MiB warts file with traceroute data)
 - streaming-like interface: no more than one record is pulled in memory at any given time, so it should handle very large Warts file with a limited amount of memory.
 You can probably even consume data directly from the output of a running Scamper process.
-- easily extensible for other Warts data types (patches are welcome)

 ## Using pywarts